uliss/quneiform/readme.txt

 By default Cuneiform recognizes english text.
 To change the language use the command line switch -l followed by your language string.
 To get a list of supported languages type "./cuneiform -l".

+If you do not define an output file with the -o switch, Cuneiform writes the result to a file "cuneiform-out.txt".

 If you have ImageMagick++ on your system, Cuneiform autodetects and builds against it.
 Then Cuneiform can process any image that ImageMagick knows how